showpass/showpass-wordpress-plugin/README.md

 ## 11.1.1 Parameters
 ### `label='View Event Calendar'`

-Change this parameter to the desired label on the button, if not included the default is
+Change this parameter to the desired label on the button, if not included the default is Get Tickets.

 ### `tags='comedy'`